chaerla/adversarial-adjacency-strategy-game-bot/README.md

 The initial game starts with 4 X’s in the bottom left corner and 4 O’s in the top right corner.
 The first player will begin by placing an X on an empty square (through clicking).
 In turn, all O’s that are on adjacent squares are then replaced with X’s.
 Play will continue with the second player taking his turn by placing an O on an empty square.
 In turn, all X’s that are on adjacent squares are then replaced with O’s.

+This is an extended version of the game where the games has Bots implemented to play the game.
+On game initialization, the user can choose either `Bot` or `Human` as player X and player O.
+The game has 2 three types of Bot implemented:

+#### Minimax Bot
+This bot implements the minimax algorithm with alpha-beta pruning.
+It iterates all possible moves until it reaches a maximum depth defined in the app.
+This bot works by assuming that the opponent works optimally as well.

+#### Local Search Bot
+This bot implements a local search algorithm, simulated annealing to find the best move.
+It works by randomizing possible paths taken by player and both then chooses the best one by taking the _instantaneous benefit_ and _feature benefit_ (based on objective function) into consideration.

+#### Genetic Algorithm Bot
+This bot implements genetic algorithm to find the best solution.
 <hr>

 ### Installation (IntelliJ)